marcotav/unsupervised-learning/pca/README.md

 - To reduce the data dimensionality until you are left with the most relevant ones
 - Remove multicollinearities

+PCA is essentially a coordinate transformation where the original axes are features and the new axes (the new coordinate system for the data) are the *principal components*.

 ### Example

 Let us consider the following example.
-Suppose my goal is to predict y from the features `x_i` with i=1,2,3.
+Suppose my goal is to predict $y$ from the features $x_i$ with $i=1,2,3$.
 Since this is 3D data it is likely that multicollinearity is present.

 Applying PCA we will obtain "super-predictor variables" called *components*.
 These are linear combinations of predictors that generate new *principal components* and the latter explain the maximum possible amount of variance in the predictors: